input-output-hk/hermes/docs/src/architecture/09_architecture_decisions/0004-app-loading.md

 ## Decision

-During the each application loading and running process application package should be provide and all possible validations and initialization should be performed based on the package data.
+During each application loading and running process, the application package should be provided.
+All possible validations and initialization should be performed based on the package data.

 ## Risks